African Nova Scotian Culture

 The African Nova Scotian Experience

-To learn more about Nova Scotia's African founding culture, including upcoming events, visit the African Nova Scotian Affairs (ANSA) website.
+To learn more about Nova Scotia's African founding culture, visit the African Nova Scotian Affairs (ANSA) website.
 You can also check out our festivals and events page for more on what’s happening in African Nova Scotian communities throughout our province.